MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucxendpoint/nc-ucxendpoint-evt_ucx_endpoint_static_streams_enable.md

 Contains the URB for the <b>URB_FUNCTION_OPEN_STATIC_STREAMS</b>.

+#### - Endpoint [in]

+A handle to a UCXENDPOINT object that represents the endpoint.

 ## -returns

 This callback function does not return a value.

 ## -remarks

 The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="..\ucxendpoint\nf-ucxendpoint-ucxendpointcreate.md">UcxEndpointCreate</a>
  method.

 The client driver returns completion status in <i>Request</i> and in the USBD_STATUS
     in the URB header.
-The driver can complete the WDFREQUEST asynchronously.</p>
+The driver can complete the WDFREQUEST asynchronously.